SmithWillSuffice/ohanga-pai/content/questions/003_what_is_money.md

 _but for zero *real* supply_,
 unless the government raises tax rates to counter this add.

-When governemtns net spend, it increases the money supply, but this is not inflationary if the spending is for the purpose of increasing real output.
+When governments net spend, it increases the money supply, but this is not inflationary if the spending is for the purpose of increasing real output.
 A growing population _needs_ a growing money supply if the price level is to be stable and real output grows accordingly (no drop in the standard